cypress-io/cypress/source/guides/dashboard/organizations.md

 You cannot delete or edit the name of this organization.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "All existing Cypress projects prior to version 0.19.0 were automatically added to your personal organization."
+All existing Cypress projects prior to version 0.19.0 were automatically added to your personal organization.
-}
-[/block]
+{% endnote %}

 ***